 - Intentionally placing another person in reasonable apprehension of immediate bodily harm.

 A common example of assault includes deliberately holding up a fist to someone in a way that would make the person think a punch is coming.
-Even using fighting words like, “I am gonna break your arm right now” may qualify as assault under certain circumstances.2
+Even using fighting words like, “I am gonna break your arm right now” may qualify as assault under limited circumstances.2

-“Deadly Weapon”
+2) “Deadly Weapon” Meaning

-Therefore, lethal weapons comprise not just guns or knives.
-They also may include normally innocuous objects like pipes, scissors, or bricks that could be used in a deadly way.3
+Like it sounds, deadly weapons comprise devices likely to cause substantial bodily harm.
+It includes not only guns and knives but also everyday objects like pipes, scissors, or bricks that could be used in a deadly way.3

 Example: Butch suspects Greg is fooling around with his girlfriend.
 Butch finds Greg in the Hard Rock Hotel and holds his fist up next to his face.
-Butch is also carrying a hunting knife on his belt.
-A security guard witnesses this encounter and calls the Las Vegas Metropolitan Police Department, who then arrest Butch and book him at the Clark County Detention Center.
+Butch is also openly carrying a hunting knife on his belt.
+Here, Butch could face NRS 200.471(2)(b) charges because he put Greg in reasonable anticipation of being battered by holding up his fist and having a knife within reach.

 Throwing a punch usually will not be considered an NRS 200.471(2)(b) violation unless you are a professional boxer or wearing “brass knuckles.”